Txt2Img-MHN: Remote Sensing Image Generation from Text Using Modern Hopfield Networks: Related Work

 Apart from the GAN-based methods, recent research focuses on the transformer-based models.
 One of the most representative work is DALL-E, which is a variant of GPT-3 (generative pre-trained transformer-3) \cite{brown2020language} with 12 billion parameters \cite{ramesh2021zero}.
 Owing to the powerful learning ability of the giant transformer model and the large-scale training data (250 million text-image pairs), DALL-E is able to combine unrelated language concepts plausibly and synthesize high-quality images with a spatial size of $256\times 256$.
 Very recently, the second generation of DALL-E has been published \cite{ramesh2022hierarchical}.
 Compared to DALL-E 1, DALL-E 2 is a more advanced artificial intelligence system that directly learns the relationship between images and text descriptions like the CLIP (contrastive language–image pre-training) model \cite{radford2021learning} does.
 It can generate realistic images and even artistic work with a spatial resolution of $1024\times 1024$ based on the given text descriptions using the diffusion model \cite{ramesh2022hierarchical}.

-So far, most of the research focuses on the generation of natural images, while the related works on the remote sensing community are still immature \cite{bejiga2019retro,chen2021remote,zhao2021text}.
+So far, most of the research focuses on the generation of natural images, while the related works on the remote sensing community are still immature due to the complex spatial distribution of different ground objects and the huge modality gap between text descriptions and remote sensing images \cite{bejiga2019retro,chen2021remote,zhao2021text}.
 Since the application scenarios of remote sensing tasks generally need higher requirements for the fidelity and plausibility of the synthesized images, the challenge of generating realistic remote sensing images from the text descriptions still remains.